 Your interior surroundings also matter.
 You can get dry eyes from a dehumidifier or a gas fire.
 On the other hand, damp cloths draped over your radiators will release moisture into the air.
 So will, obviously, a humidifier.

 An optometrist can recommend the correct eye drops and explore any underlying medical causes.
-Using state-of-the-art equipment designed with safety and efficiency in mind, the office of Georgia Vision Center offers top-notch care.
+Using state-of-the-art equipment designed with safety and efficiency in mind, the office of Southeast Eye Group offers top-notch care.
 Everything in our office is clean, comfortable and thoroughly sterilized.
 Your safety and comfort are our priority.
 We’ve earned the trust of all of our clients and look forward to earning yours.
 Please don’t hesitate to contact us today!

 By Georgia Vision Center